skyfrk/hackthewood-berlin-2019/docs/blog_article.md

 ## The implementation

-Integrating tapio into IFTTT [the official way](https://platform.ifttt.com/docs) would've been a project on its own and required access to tapio internal structures.
+On the first day of the hackathon we used the available time to create an implementation plan broken down to small tasks.
+The remaining time until the presentation session on the fourth day, where all teams showcased their prototypes, consisted of coding, reading documentation and scratching our heads.

-Therefore we used an IFTTT-Service called [Webhooks](https://ifttt.com/maker_webhooks).
+As integrating tapio into IFTTT [the official way](https://platform.ifttt.com/docs) would've been a project on its own and required access to tapio internal structures we used an IFTTT-Service called [Webhooks](https://ifttt.com/maker_webhooks) instead.
 There is no official specification on what exactly a Webhook is but it's generally accepted to think of a Webhook as an endpoint for a HTTP call which when called triggers something.
 If you're familiar with programming you could also think of a Webhook as being a call to a function over the internet.
 The IFTTT Webhook service provides a trigger which can receive HTTP calls and an action which can send HTTP calls.
 Therefore it can be used as an interface to inject and receive any kinds of events.

 ![ifttt-webhook-service](assets/ifttt-webhook-service.png)